 The Commission shall prepare the report required by paragraph (1) without requiring the provision of additional information from providers of telecommunications service or voice service (as defined in section 227b(a) of this title).

-(i) Information sharing sharing – Not later than
+(i) Information sharing – Not later than

-(1) In general

-Not later than 18 months after December 30, 2019, the Commission shall prescribe regulations to establish a process that streamlines the ways in which a private entity may voluntarily share with the Commission information relating to—
+18 months after December 30, 2019, the Commission shall prescribe regulations to establish a process that streamlines the ways in which a private entity may voluntarily share with the Commission information relating to—

-(1) (A) a call made or a text message sent in violation of subsection (b); or
+(1) a call made or a text message sent in violation of subsection (b); or

-(2) (B) a call or text message for which misleading or inaccurate caller identification information was caused to be transmitted in violation of subsection (e).
+(2) a call or text message for which misleading or inaccurate caller identification information was caused to be transmitted in violation of subsection (e).

-(2) Text message defined

-In this subsection, the term “text message” has the meaning given such term in subsection (e)(8).

-(j) Robocall blocking service service – Not later than

-(1) In general

-Not later than 1 year after December 30, 2019, the Commission shall take a final agency action to ensure the robocall blocking services provided on an opt-out or opt-in basis pursuant to the Declaratory Ruling of the Commission in the matter of Advanced Methods to Target and Eliminate Unlawful Robocalls (CG Docket No. 17–59; FCC 19–51; adopted on June 6, 2019)—
+(j) Robocall blocking service – Not later than1 year after December 30, 2019, the Commission shall take a final agency action to ensure the robocall blocking services provided on an opt-out or opt-in basis pursuant to the Declaratory Ruling of the Commission in the matter of Advanced Methods to Target and Eliminate Unlawful Robocalls (CG Docket No. 17–59; FCC 19–51; adopted on June 6, 2019)—

-(1)(A) are provided with transparency and effective redress options for both—
+(1) are provided with transparency and effective redress options for both—

-(a)(i) consumers; and
+(a) consumers; and

-(b)(ii) callers; and [2]
+(b) callers; and [2]

-(2)(B) are provided with no additional line item charge to consumers and no additional charge to callers for resolving complaints related to erroneously blocked calls; and
+(2) are provided with no additional line item charge to consumers and no additional charge to callers for resolving complaints related to erroneously blocked calls; and

-(3)(C) make all reasonable efforts to avoid blocking emergency public safety calls.
+(3) make all reasonable efforts to avoid blocking emergency public safety calls.

-(2) Text message defined

-In this subsection, the term “text message” has the meaning given such term in subsection (e)(8).